majorjayant/portfolio-website-desktop/README.md

    - Improved image loading with fallback paths
    - Enhanced error notifications for user experience

-5. **Work Experience Timeline Enhancement**:
+5. **Work Experience Section Improvements**:
-   - Fixed description and skills visibility issues in work experience cards
+   - Fixed issues with description and skills visibility in work experience cards
-   - Improved positioning to avoid overlap with other sections
+   - Improved styling of section title and positioning
-   - Enhanced color scheme and visual presentation of timeline sections
+   - Enhanced spacing between sections for better visual hierarchy
-   - Ensured proper display of skills extracted from descriptions
+   - Ensured proper display of list items in job descriptions
+   - Optimized skills extraction and display

 To use this improved codebase: